selgebali/Acmhi_Computational_Inclusion.io/README.md

 # Welcome to the computational-inclusion platform

 Many areas in academia have recently become increasingly data driven, producing an inexorable amount of data, which in turn has shifted the way we conduct research.

-Big data produced in all stages of a research life cycle necessitate different tools, platforms, workflows, applications, resources and computing skills spurring scientific advancement and innovation, along with a shift in societal and research norms towards openness.
+Big data is produced in all stages of a research life cycle which necessitates different tools, platforms, workflows, applications, resources and computing skills spurring scientific advancement and innovation, along with a shift in societal and research norms towards openness.

-Adopting core democratic open science values; such as access to knowledge and data sharing have centre-staged the big data debate.
+It has therefore become the center stage of discussions within the big data debate, how to adopt and promote core democratic open science values; such as access to knowledge and data sharing.
 However, when we discuss open science practices, it is important to consider who is in the configuration/capacity of working openly and who is not.

 The debate is geared towards addressing the needs and concerns of the "digitally rich” i.e those who generate big data and/or have the computational resources for data handling.